armno/blog/content/post/vercel/index.md

 ### Deploy the frontend app to the hosting service

-After signing up with my GitHub account, it will install 'Now' app on Github for my account.
+When signing up on Vercel with my GitHub account, it installs 'Now' app on Github.

 {{< image
   src="images/now-app.png"